-LOS ANGELES, June 28 (Reuters) - The government-run China Movie Channel will launch an online service like Netflix in China this year, promising a big new revenue source for Hollywood from streaming its films and TV shows to subscribers in the world's most populous nation.
+LOS ANGELES (Reuters) - The government-run China Movie Channel will launch an online service like Netflix Inc in China this year, promising a big new revenue source for Hollywood from streaming its films and TV shows to subscribers in the world's most populous nation.

 The new service is set to open in the fourth quarter, according to its backers, who say they have signed their first content agreement with a major Hollywood studio, Viacom Inc's Paramount Pictures.

-Jiaflix, a play on "Jia", which means "family", expects to soon add content from more studios, said Marc Ganis, a cousin of Sid Ganis and a Jiaflix managing director.
+Jiaflix, a play on "Jia," which means "home," expects to soon add content from more studios, said Marc Ganis, a cousin of Sid Ganis and a Jiaflix managing director.

 "This new venture will bring the best that Hollywood has to offer to viewers in China," said Sid Ganis.
 "It represents a great opportunity for Hollywood to increase its exports to China and enhance cultural cooperation between our two nations."